Preparing students to be advanced practice nurses who provide care to acute and chronically ill adults.

 - Specialize—a chance to specialize as part of the extended clinical practicum

 Students complete a minimum of 500 clinical hours in the AGACNP track in two semester-long preceptorships (GNUR 7312 and GNUR 7314).
 The first clinical course is typically completed at the top-ranked UVA Medical Center, which adjoins the School of Nursing.
-The UVA Medical Center—a 590-bed, Level I trauma center with 6 adult ICUs—provides an excellent clinical site with a wealth of professional and technological resources.
+The UVA Medical Center—a nationally-ranked 590-bed, Level I trauma center with 6 adult ICUs—provides an excellent clinical site with a wealth of professional and technological resources.
 The second practicum may be completed at another facility in Virginia with prior arrangement of the program coordinator.
 Clinical placement sites are assigned based upon optimal learning experiences, students' requests, interagency contracts, and availability.

 All clinical/practicum activities are generally conducted within the Commonwealth of Virginia.
 Clinical/practice activities may be conducted outside Virginia if the University is authorized to place students in that state and pending faculty approval.